You are currently viewing Bible and the History of Political Thought

 I would not say that the Bible belongs in philosophy — its an other to that in some ways.

-Nevertheless, it does go in the Western History of Political Thought just as the Iliad and the Odyssey do.
+Nevertheless, the Bible does go in the Western History of Political Thought just as the Iliad and the Odyssey do.

-I’m in it for what I can learn about meaning making across centuries, rather than the epistemological status.
+I’m in it for what I can learn about meaning making across centuries, rather than the epistemological status or question of historical correctness versus mythological tinge.

 Next, there are a lot of bricks on this path between the first century and the mid seventeenth century and there is no way to traverse that distance without the Middle Ages.
 What has been left to us about their thoughts on life, community, peace, soteriology has been left in architecture and art.
 And all of this art refers to the Bible as its primary source and sometimes other sources are added in.